-Each system is different, but in general if there is less than 6 inches of space between the scum layer and the outlet pipe or 12 inches from the top of the sludge to the outlet pipe, you need your tank pumped.
+Each system is different, but in general, if there are less than 6 inches of space between the scum layer and the outlet pipe or 12 inches from the top of the sludge to the outlet pipe, you need your tank pumped.

-Keeping records of each inspection will help you determine how often your tank needs to pumped.
+Keeping records of each inspection will help you determine how often your tank needs to be pumped.

 In order to reduce the amount of strain on your system, you want to use water as efficiently as possible.